ThomasMertes/seed7/src/read_me.txt

   ANSI_C: Defined when the ansi C prototypes are used.
 If
           it is not defined K&R C function headers are used.
-          It seems to be antiquated to still support K&R C, but I really saw UNIX systems where the K&R C compiler was available for free and the ansi C compiler was a chargeable option (and in most situations you don't have the possibility to force your boss to buy a C compiler just to compile some open source program).
+          It seems to be antiquated to still support K&R C, but I really saw Unix systems where the K&R C compiler was available for free and the ansi C compiler was a chargeable option (and in most situations you don't have the possibility to force your boss to buy a C compiler just to compile some open source program).

+  USE_WMAIN: Defined when the main function is named wmain.
+             This is a way to support Unicode command line arguments under Windows.
+An alternate way to support Unicode command line arguments under
+             Windows uses the functions getUtf16Argv and
+             freeUtf16Argv (both defined in "cmd_win.c").

   USE_DIRENT: The header file containing the definitions for
               opendir(), readdir() and closedir() has the name